Juliana Popjoy: Death and legacy

 At the end of her life, she returned to Bishopstrow where she died in 1777 at the reported age of 67.
 The same year, a cartoon was published showing her as "Lady Betty Besom" in a ridiculous wig, riding a dappled horse over the "sacred boundary of discretion".
-The cartoon by Matt(hew) Darly shows her, holding her besom and leaving behind the broom of marriage, the stool of repentance and a pile of bills for milliners, hairdressers, outfitters etc. Her face isn't shown.
+The cartoon by Matthew Darly shows her, holding her besom and leaving behind the broom of marriage, the stool of repentance and a pile of bills for milliners, hairdressers, outfitters etc. Her face isn't shown.

 In 2003, Tomi Gretener ran a restaurant in Bath in the house that Popjoy and Nash had lived in, after Nash had to downsize because his debts had consumed his grand house.
 The house (now Grade II* listed) was built in 1720 next to what is now the Theatre Royal, and an inscription in a blind ground-floor window claims that Popjoy and Nash lived there until his death.